gvwilson/thirdbit/_posts/2013/2013-06-20-lessons-learned.md

 <blockquote>
 <p>The program increases participants' computational understanding, as measured by more than a two-fold (130%) improvement in test scores after the workshop.
 The program also enhances their habits and routines, and leads them to adopt tools and techniques that are considered standard practice in the software industry.
 As a result, participants express extremely high levels of satisfaction with their involvement in Software Carpentry (85% learned what they hoped to learn; 95% would recommend the workshop to others).</p>
 </blockquote>
-<p>Despite these generally positive results, many researchers still find it hard to apply what we teach to their own work, and several of our experiments&mdash;most notably our attempts to teach online&mdash;have been failures.</p>
+<p>Despite these generally positive results, many researchers still find it hard to apply what we teach to their own work, and several of our experiments–most notably our attempts to teach online–have been failures.</p>
 <h2 id="from-red-to-green">2.
 From Red to Green</h2>
 <p>Some historical context will help explain where and why we have succeeded and failed.</p>
 <h3 id="version-1-red-light">Version 1: Red Light</h3>
 <p>In 1995-96, the author organized a series of articles in <em>IEEE Computational Science &amp; Engineering</em> titled, "What Should Computer Scientists Teach to Physical Scientists and Engineers?" (<a href="#Wilson1996">Wilson1996</a>).
-The articles grew out of the frustration he had working with scientists who wanted to run before they could walk&mdash;i.e., to parallelize complex programs that weren't broken down into self-contained functions, that didn't have any automated tests, and that weren't under version control (<a href="#Wilson2006a">Wilson2006a</a>).</p>
+The articles grew out of the frustration he had working with scientists who wanted to run before they could walk–i.e., to parallelize complex programs that weren't broken down into self-contained functions, that didn't have any automated tests, and that weren't under version control (<a href="#Wilson2006a">Wilson2006a</a>).</p>
 <p>In response, John Reynders (then director of the Advanced Computing Laboratory at Los Alamos National Laboratory) invited the author and Brent Gorda (now at Intel) to teach a week-long course on these topics to LANL staff.
 The course ran for the first time in July 1998, and was repeated nine times over the next four years.
 It eventually wound down as the principals moved on to other projects, but several valuable lessons were learned:</p>
 <ol style="list-style-type: decimal">
 <li>Intensive week-long courses are easy to schedule (particularly if instructors are traveling) but by the end of the second day, attendees brains are full and learning drops off significantly.</li>